nutshellcrm/join-the-team/README.md

 ---

-We then have a few written answers and more technical questions for software designers & developers:
+We have a few written answers and technical questions for software designers & developers:

 - [Take home for **software engineer interns (2021)**](internship-take-home.md)
 - [Take home for **back-end engineers (2021)**](backend-questions-2021.md)